AutoPas/AutoPas/README.md

 #### Usage
 TODO

-### Ownage
+### Particle Ownership
 An AutoPas container normally saves two different types of particles:
-* owned particles: Particles that belong to the AutoPas instance
+* owned particles: Particles that belong to the AutoPas instance.
+These particles lie either inside of the boundary of the AutoPas instance or very close to the boundary (less than a distance of skin/2 away).
+If a particle is added via `addParticle()`, it is automatically added as owned particle.
+An owned particle can explicitly be removed by deleting the particle using an iterator (`autoPas.deleteParticle(iterator)`).
+On an update of the AutoPas container (using `updateContainer()`) owned particles that move outside of the boundary of its parent AutoPas container are returned.
 * halo particles: Particles that do not belong to the current AutoPas instance.
-These can be ghost particles due to, e.g., periodic boundary conditions, or particles belonging to another neighboring AutoPas object (if you split the entire domain over multiple AutoPas objects).
+These normally are ghost particles arising from either periodic boundary conditions or particles of a neighboring AutoPas object (if you split the entire domain over multiple AutoPas objects, i.e., you use a domain decompositioning algorithm).
 The halo particles are needed for the correct calculation of the pairwise forces.

-Note that not all owned particles necessarily have to lie within the boundaries of an AutoPas object, see also section Simulation Loop.
+On an update of the AutoPas container, halo particles are deleted (note that not every call to `updateContainer()` does this!, see [Simulation Loop]).

 ### Iterating Through Particles
 Iterators to iterate over particle are provided.
 The particle can be accesses using `iter->` (`*iter` is also possible).